 Skip to content

-The browser cookies validate and sign in registered users into the site.
-However, these cookies setup is also used for behavior tracking.
-But Edge for Android has an option that allows users to toggle a button to enable or block the browser cookies under the privacy and settings menu.
-Alternatively, we can only block the third-party cookies that are used for tracking.
+Edge app has an option that allows users to toggle a button to enable or block the browser cookies under the privacy and settings menu.
+Alternatively, we can only block the third-party cookies used for tracking.

-1. Launch the Microsoft Edge app for Android.
+1. Launch the Edge app for Android.

 Setting browser cookies in Edge Android

-8. Make sure to enable the checkbox against Block third-party cookies.
+6. Make sure to enable the checkbox against Block third-party cookies.

 Talking about third-party cookies are generally hosted on a third-party website that tracks the data and usability of the user.
 Hence, keeping it blocked is a good option in most cases.
-Cookie blocker edge can be handy.

 There is no harm in keeping the browser cookies setting enabled.
 However, you can delete or clear the browser cookies per need.